-A lot of people ask me where to go in August: It’s one of the few times of year when they can take a week or two off from work, yet it’s also when so many places are hot, crowded, filled with tourists, devoid of locals, and priced at their most expensive.
+A lot of people ask us where to go in August: It’s one of the few times of year when they can take a week or two off from work, yet it’s also when so many places are hot, crowded, filled with tourists, devoid of locals, and priced at their most expensive.
 If all you need is an easy beach escape with the family, consider the southeastern United States: Southeast kids are back in school by mid-August, which means lower rates at lovely, breezy, kid-friendly coastal resorts in places like Virginia’s Northern Neck and St. Simon’s and Sea Island, Georgia.
-If you’re itching for something more adventurous, though, consider these:
+If you’re itching for something more adventurous, though, consider the following options.

 Great Barrier Reef Islands, Australia

-“August brings warm weather, good visibility for divers and snorkelers, and calm seas (the wind dies down at the end of July).
-It’s also the best time to view whales—dwarf minke whales visiting the northern reefs and humpbacks on their annual migration to Antarctica.” –Stuart Rigg, Wendy’s Trusted Travel Expert for Australia
+August brings clear blue skies, good visibility for divers and snorkelers, and calm seas (the wind usually dies down at the end of July).
+It’s also a great time to view wildlife: dwarf minke whales visiting the northern reefs, manta rays off Lady Elliott Island in the region’s southern zone, and humpback whales—including Migaloo, the world’s only known all-white humpback—on their annual migration to Antarctica.

 Jackson Hole and the Grand Tetons

 July and August bring the best weather of the summer, with warm days and cool nights; wildflowers are blooming, hiking trails are usually free of snow, and rivers should be clear of spring runoff, making for perfect fly-fishing conditions.
 All other summer activities, such as biking, rock climbing, rafting, and horseback riding, are easily available.
 (Skies may be hazy from area wildfires in August.)

 To get a WOW trip and VIP treatment, use the black button below.